WJIB: Under Bob Bittner

 In the summer of 1991, Bob Bittner purchased WLVG, and changed the station's format to "Earth Radio" (a blend of contemporary music with environmentally-aware public service spots) under the call letters WWEA.

 The WJIB call letters were applied for by Bittner in 1992 and were granted to him by the Federal Communications Commission (FCC) for the 740 station in Cambridge.
 Once having gained the WJIB call letters, Bittner switched the station to beautiful music on August 4, 1992, expanding it slightly as the station gained success, and then gradually morphed it into an adult standards station with a slight remainder of beautiful music in the mix, totally programmed by Bittner.
 The playlist drew from 5,400 records, concentrating on adult standards from the 1930s through the 1960s, and softer pop music from the 1950s and 1960s.
 The station's studio still occupies a section of the original building owned by Harvey Radio Labs, the original proprietors of WXHR and WTAO.

 Originally a daytime-only station, WJIB gained nighttime power in the early 1990s with an output of five watts.
 Despite this meager power, WJIB's nighttime signal could be heard inside of Massachusetts Route 128; just outside the 128 belt, listeners usually got Toronto's CFZM at night, with a format similar to that of WJIB.

 From 1997 through 2016, Bittner purchased several other stations in Maine to broadcast a similar music format on WJTO in Bath, WLAM in Lewiston, WLVP in Gorham, and WJYE in Gardiner (WJYE was sold in 2019 and became WHTP).

 During the spring and summer of 2006, a small construction developer circulated a petition in the local Fresh Pond, Cambridge, neighborhood to gauge community support or opposition for tearing down the Concord Avenue buildings that originally housed WTAO and currently house WJIB.
 The firm proposed the removal of the buildings owned by Cambridge Self Storage, a rental storage company, and their replacement with 220+ three-to-four-story condominiums and townhouses.
 The proposal ran into considerable community opposition, citing traffic congestion on Concord Avenue and surrounding roads.

-WJIB broadcast in AM stereo until the summer of 2012.
 On August 4, 2017, the station began simulcasting on an FM translator at 101.3 MHz, W267CE.

 Bob Bittner died at the age of 73 in May 2023.
 The station remained on the air through its ongoing use of automation.